Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Invariant Case

 By assumption, $f$ has a local non-degenerate minimum at $x^*=0$, which implies that $f^{-1}([0,c])$ contains a compact, connected component containing the origin for sufficiently small $c>0$.
 The set $f^{-1}([0,c])$ describes all values $x\in \mathbb{R}^n$ such that $0\leq f(x) \leq c$.
 Morse theory~\citep{MorseTheory} concludes that the topology of the set $f^{-1}([0,c])$ is determined by the critical points of $f$.
 Thus, the set $f^{-1}([0,c])$ includes a compact, connected component that contains the origin (and no other critical point), as long as $c<\hat{f}=f(\hat{x})$, where $\hat{x}$ is any other critical point.
 The situation is illustrated with an example in Figure~\ref{Fig:energy}.

-The same reasoning applies to the total energy $H$, which motivates the following definition that will be used throughout the remainder of the article. \begin{definition} The set $\mathcal{A}$ is defined as the connected component of $H^{-1}([0,\hat{f}))$ that contains the origin. \end{definition}
+From the definition of $H$ we infer that the critical points of $H$ are all of the form $(q^*,0)$, where $q^*$ corresponds to a critical point of $f$.
+The above reasoning therefore also applies to the total energy $H$, and concludes that the set $H^{-1}([0,c])$ includes a compact, connected component that contains the origin (and no other critical point), as long as $c<\hat{f}$.
+This motivates the following definition, which will be used throughout the remainder of the article. \begin{definition} The set $\mathcal{A}_f$ is defined as the connected component of $H^{-1}([0,\hat{f}))$ that contains the origin. \end{definition}

 Analyzing the rate of change of the energy along the trajectories of \eqref{eq:exCT} (cf.\ \eqref{eq:energyDec}),